HellsHamsters/datacat/README.md

 ## What is DataCat?

-DataCat is database manager for OS X, Linux and Windows which supports MySQL, PostgreSQL, Redis, MongoDB and ElasticSearch.
+DataCat is a database manager for OS X, Linux and Windows which supports MySQL, PostgreSQL, Redis, MongoDB and ElasticSearch.

+Just click on screenshots and feel awesome! :heart_eyes_cat:

 ![preview-startpage](https://cloud.githubusercontent.com/assets/610172/21784372/427b384c-d6cc-11e6-9abd-56390e5d7b3e.png)

 ## Downloads / Install

 Actually, in most cases you need using the free installer for [OS X](), [Linux]() or [Window]().
-However if you want set-up development environment and compile DataCat from sources, than read [Dev Environment Setup](https://github.com/HellsHamsters/datacat/wiki/Dev-Environment-Setup).
+However if you want set-up development environment and compile DataCat from sources, then read [Dev Environment Setup](https://github.com/HellsHamsters/datacat/wiki/Dev-Environment-Setup).

 ## Contributing